-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D3000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3000 was succeeded by the Nikon D3100.
+Both the G1X Mark II and the D3000 have been discontinued, but can regularly be found used on eBay.
+The D3000 was replaced by the Nikon D3100, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is the Canon G1 X Mark II better than the Nikon D3000 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G1 X Mark II:

 - More detail: Offers more megapixels (13 vs 10MP) with a 12% higher linear resolution.

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.